Harvey Weinstein found guilty of criminal sexual assault as jury reaches partial verdict in retrial

 Legal expert on Wednesday's happenings

 "This is really rare," said Rich Schoenstein, vice chair of litigation practice at Tarter Krinsky & Drogin.
 "We're well into deliberations, and the jury essentially said we've agreed on two of the three counts.
 On one of the counts, we find him guilty.
 On another of the counts, we find him not guilty.
 And on the third count we haven't been able to reach a decision.
-And remember, each count is basically a different victim."
+And remember, each count is basically a different victim ... this is just a different decision with respect to each of three women."

 The charges against Harvey Weinstein